Heritage Bank Center: Other events

 In 1987, the facility hosted the World Figure Skating Championships.

 The arena hosted two major professional wrestling pay-per-view events: WCW's Souled Out in 2000 and WWE's Cyber Sunday in 2006.

 UFC 77 was held at the arena on October 20, 2007, and was headlined by local fighter Rich Franklin.
 The UFC returned to the arena for the second time on May 10, 2014, with UFC Fight Night: Brown vs. Silva.
 The Strikeforce World Grand Prix: Barnett vs. Kharitonov event was held at the arena on September 10, 2011.

+On April 17, 2011, the arena hosted Total Nonstop Action Wrestling's Lockdown pay-per-view event.

 The arena hosted the opening and closing ceremonies to the 2012 World Choir Games that were held in Cincinnati.

 In 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.

 On August 1, 2019, the arena was the location of a rally held by then-President Donald Trump.

+The arena hosted All Elite Wrestling's Title Tuesday event on October 18, 2022.